ALIENS32/MTCo-ACL2025/Prompts/bottom_up_en.md

 The instruction-following data also includes two dimensions of requirements:
 - **Task**: Each round of dialogue data should belong to a specific task type, categorized into: Writing (creative, practical, professional), Reasoning (logical, mathematical, coding), Q&A (common knowledge, comprehension).
 - **Constraints**: A single prompt contains multiple constraints, and the large model's response is evaluated on whether each constraint is met, assessing the model's ability to follow instructions.
-Constraint types include: Lexical constraints (keyword inclusion, word search), Structural constraints (length, template, special language format), Semantic constraints (language style, topic, sentiment, creativity), Holistic constraints (target language, provision of evidence, consistency, helpfulness).
+Constraints include lexical constraints (keyword inclusion, word search), structural constraints (length, template, special language format), semantic constraints (language style, topic, sentiment, creativity), holistic constraints (target language, provision of evidence, consistency, helpfulness).
+For example, for the prompt "Please generate a 500-word science fiction story," the constraint types would be three: length constraint (500 words), semantic constraint (science fiction), and structural constraint (story).

 ### Your Task
 Design multi-turn dialogue data and the corresponding structural description that fit the bottom-up scenario.
 Provide only the prompts for each round of dialogue without the responses.

-Ensure that the dialogue data are complex and challenging, reflecting this in the structure, such as having more than six turns and incorporating various basic structures mentioned earlier, like recollection, where a later turn connects back to one from several turns ago.
-Define the task and the number and types of constraints for each round, ensuring they are complex and challenging.
+The structure of the multi-turn dialogue data you create must be challenging:
+- **The number of turns must be more than eight**
+- **The dialogue structure must incorporate multiple basic structures mentioned previously**, including at least three of the following from the last round: follow-up, refinement, recollection, expansion, and summary. **Be careful not to confuse these structure names with other concepts!**

+Each round of dialogue should have its own tasks and constraints, which must be complex and challenging.

 The first user prompt for the multi-turn dialogue you construct is: {__sampled from other datasets__}

-The output should contain three parts: multi-turn dialogue data, a code description of the dialogue structure, and an explanation of which basic structures are included.
-Follow the specified format strictly as outlined below!
+**The output should contain three parts: multi-turn dialogue data, a code description of the dialogue structure, and an explanation of which basic structures are included.
+Please strictly adhere to the specified format below!!!**

 ### Format
-The prompt data for multi-turn dialogues must be output in the following JSON format:
+The prompt data for multi-turn dialogues must be output in the following JSON format. **Note that the included constraint types must be strictly based on the designed prompts and should not be added arbitrarily in `constraint_dimensions`!**
 ```json
 [
     {